EAFE index: The European, Australian, and Far East stock index, computed by Morgan Stanley.

 Earnings surprises: Positive or negative differences from the consensus forecast of earnings by institutions such as First Call or IBES.
 Negative earnings surprises generally have a greater adverse affect on stock prices than the reciprocal positive earnings surprise on stock prices.

 Earnings yield: The ratio of earnings per share after allowing for tax and interest payments on fixed interest debt, to the current share price.
 The inverse of the price/earnings ratio.
-It's the Total Twelve Months earnings divided by number of outstanding shares, divided by the recent price, multiplied by 100.
+It's the Total Twelve Months earnings divided by a number of outstanding shares, divided by the recent price, multiplied by 100.
 The end result is shown in percentage.

 Economic dependence: Exists when the costs and/or revenues of one project depend on those of another.